craftcms/feed-me/README.md

 ## Changelog

-#### 1.3.3
+#### 1.3.4

-- Minor fix for log reporting which wasn't displaying errors in a useful way.
+- Minor fix for template mapping.
+Caused an issue when using a JSON feed and came across a empty nested array.

 [View Full Changelog](https://github.com/engram-design/FeedMe/blob/master/CHANGELOG.md)